Integrations

 Using fetched data from another component

 Fetched data can only be passed from outer components to inner components.
-If your components are not organized like this, you may need to reorganize where your data fetches are configured.
-The solution is to “hoist” your data fetches to an outer component or page.
+If your components are not organized like this, you may need to reorganize where your data queries are configured.
+The solution is to “hoist” your data queries to an outer component or page.
 This way, you can pass fetched data to inner components with component props.

 Backend operations